bediger4000/xor-decoding/README.md

 Unfortunately, no attacker ever tried to access the "ku.php" code, so I did not have the text string key.

-## Getting the xor-encoded payload
+## Getting the XOR-encoded payload

 1. Extract the 12,941 character payload, which comprises the last line of file `95.211.231.143Uh3LiAoAAAMAAAEbNe0AAAAHfile`.
 2. Change `eval($d)` call to `print($d);` in that last line.
 This gives us the first intermediate code.